Xerbo/furaffinity-dl/README.md

 DISCLAIMER: It is your own responsibility to check whether batch downloading is allowed by FurAffinity terms of service and to abide by them.
 ```

 You can also log in to download restricted content.
-To do that, log in to FurAffinity in your web browser, export cookies to a file from your web browser in Netscape format (there are extensions to do that [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/ganbo/) and [for Chrome based browsers](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg)), you can then pass them to the script with the `-c` flag, like this (you may also have to provide your user agent):
+To do that, log in to FurAffinity in your web browser, export cookies to a file from your web browser in Netscape format (there are extensions to do that [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/get-cookies-txt-locally) and [for Chrome based browsers](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)), you can then pass them to the script with the `-c` flag, like this (you may also have to provide your user agent):

 `python3 furaffinity-dl.py -c cookies.txt -u 'Mozilla/5.0 ....' gallery letodoesart`

 ## TODO

  - Download user profile information.
- - "Classic" theme support
  - Login without having to export cookies

 ## Disclaimer